3.1 Joining a Simulation Competition

 Management Team is a list of other players, if any, on your team that are jointly managing the business with you.
 You will only see other players listed once they have joined the Simulation Competition; players who have not yet joined the Simulation Competition will not appear.
 Note that once players on your team join a Simulation Competition, their names will always appear in the Management Team box, regardless of whether they are online playing the simulation or not.

 Company Name and Logo are selected by you.
 Name and Logo can be changed up until the first decision deadline, to allow you and your team to collaborate on the choices.
-Once the first-period decisions are processed, company Name and Logo cannot be changed.
+Once the simulation advances to the next period, the company Name and Logo cannot be changed.
+If you join the simulation late (Period 2 or later) you will be able to choose a Name and Logo and must do so before you can save — once saved, they cannot be changed.

 The Management Screen allows you to review budget details, set level of Ethics, review Events, and record your decisions.